Skip to main content

 A campaign that converted reliably over the prior 30 days has now spent enough in the last 7 days to expect multiple conversions, by its own historical cost per acquisition, but produced none.
 This is one of the highest signal money waste alerts.

 Default formula.
-7 day spend is at least 3x the campaign's 30 day average cost per acquisition, AND 7 day conversions equal zero, AND the campaign had at least 3 conversions in the prior 30 days, AND the campaign is older than 14 days.
-Absolute floor: 7 day spend at least $30.
+Spend over the last 7 days is at least 3x the campaign's average cost per acquisition from the last 30 days, AND conversions over the last 7 days equal zero, AND the campaign had at least 3 conversions in the prior 30 days, AND the campaign is older than 14 days.
+Absolute floor: spend over the last 7 days is at least $30.

 Search terms wasting budget